-Be sure to contact your state insurance fraud bureau and local office of consumer affairs if you think you have witnessed a public adjuster scam.
+Be sure to contact the Department of Financial Services (Fraud division)and local office of consumer affairs if you think you have witnessed a public adjuster scam.

 Many people in the insurance business do great work.
 However, it is upsetting that there is so much greed to make more money or sign a deal.
 It makes people create schemes to defraud and take advantage of the desperate situation people find themselves in.